 It is always best to inform your healthcare professional of any concerns you may have regarding your feet, especially for diabetic patients.
 Early treatment and routine foot examinations are keys to maintaining proper health, especially because severe complications can arise if proper treatment is not applied.

 If you have any questions please feel free to contact our offices located in The Woodlands and Woodville, TX.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Diabetic Foot Care
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about How to Care for Diabetic Foot

 If you want to start taking care of your feet, the first step is to make sure you are wearing shoes that fit you properly.
 Wearing improper footwear can cause a lot of damage to your feet, and leave you in a lot of pain.
 If you are experiencing pain in your feet, you should be careful not to ignore it.
 A common source of foot pain is plantar fasciitis, but this condition can be avoided by stretching your feet and avoiding standing for long periods of time.
 Another tip you should follow if you want healthy feet is to get routine pedicures.
 Not only do pedicures help your feet feel more relaxed, but they also help them stay strong and healthy.